- Jeffri Chadiha, NFL

 "When we played against him, we knew there were certain protection schemes that we just couldn't use because you needed a running back to help block him," Incognito said.
 "Now you'll see teams doing all kinds of different things to him."

 This isn't news in pro football, a sport in which anybody is fair game if he can suit up on game day.
 However, what is interesting about Merriman's situation -- even more than a week after he publicly acknowledged the severity of his injury -- is that he really will be a marked man.
 Forget about his two Pro Bowl appearances and the 39½ sacks he's racked up during his first three NFL seasons.
 If he can make it through an entire season with a knee that mangled, this will be his most amazing accomplishment as a professional.

-After all, the feeling around the league seems to be that it's open season on Merriman, whose team opens against Carolina on Sunday."If I'm on offense, I'm going to run at him on every play and put that knee to the test," said Baltimore Ravens outside linebacker Bart Scott.
+After all, the feeling around the league seems to be that it's open season on Merriman, whose team opens against Carolina on Sunday.

 "I'm cutting because it's legal.
 I'm chop-blocking him.
 I'm making him think about that knee on every play.
 I know those linemen are going to be trash-talking and cutting at his feet."

 Scott's perspective on this issue is based on one simple fact of life in the NFL -- you'll be exposed if you have any weakness that can be exploited.
 In Merriman's case, the worst thing he could have done was to talk openly about the damage to his knee.
 There are plenty of cases in which NFL coaches have been fined for trying to hide injuries on their weekly injury reports.
 Merriman basically gave his opponents a clear-cut road map to the main pressure point on his body.